Guides that will send you packing.

 Climbing Kili with a companion has its problems, but there’s no doubting the extra pleasure that can be gained as well.
 As the graffiti on the walls of the Kibo Huts tells us: ‘What does not break us makes us stronger’.
 If you are planning on travelling with a friend this, perhaps, should be your motto for the trek.

-If you want to join up with others, for companionship or simply to make the trek a little cheaper, that’s not a problem: you can book your trek in your home country with a tour operator (they nearly always insist on a minimum number of participants before the trek goes ahead); or you can book in Tanzania and ask to be put with other trekkers (which will often happen anyway, unless you specifically say otherwise).
-And even if you are walking alone, you can always meet other trekkers at the campsite in the evening if you so desire.
+If you want to join up with others, for companionship or simply to make the trek cheaper, that’s not a problem (after all, a private trek for one person is always the most expensive option).
+You can book your trek in your home country with a tour operator (they nearly always insist on a minimum number of participants before the trek goes ahead); or you can book in Tanzania and ask to be put with other trekkers (which will often happen anyway, unless you specifically say otherwise).
+And even if it does transpire that you are walking alone, you can always meet other trekkers at the campsite in the evening if you so desire.

 Budgeting

-The most significant cost of your holiday, unless you opt for a few days at one of Tanzania’s top-of-the-range lodges (US$2400 per night is the highest – and most ridiculous – rate I’ve heard for a night’s accommodation, though there may be other even higher ones), is the walk itself.
-Set aside US$1000-plus for a budget trek, more if you plan on ascending by the Lemosho/Shira or Rongai routes or insist on walking without other trekkers.
-Once on the mountain, however, you won’t need to pay for anything else throughout the trek, except for the occasional chocolate bar or beer which you can buy at the ranger’s huts on the way.
+The most significant cost of your holiday, unless you opt for a few days at one of Tanzania’s top-of-the-range safari lodges (US$3000+ per night is the highest – and most ridiculous – rate I’ve heard for a night’s accommodation, though there are probably other, even higher ones), is the walk itself.
+Set aside US$900-plus for the absolute cheapest budget trek (though double this is usual), more if you plan on taking more than the minimum – and not recommended – five days, or if you’re ascending by the Lemosho/Shira or Rongai routes (which both have higher transport charges).
+You will also need to plan to spend more on your trek if you insist on walking without other trekkers.
+Once on the mountain, however, you won’t need to pay for anything else throughout the trek (save, of course, for tips for the crew at the end – see p42-3), especially as the rangers at the huts and campsites along the way are no longer allowed to sell drinks and snacks.

 Away from the mountain and the other national parks, by far the most expensive place in Tanzania is Zanzibar.
 Elsewhere, you’ll find transport, food and accommodation, the big three day-to-day expenses of the traveller’s life, are pretty cheap in Tanzania and particularly in Moshi and Arusha – it’s just unfortunate that Zanzibar and the national parks are pretty much all most visitors want to see of the country!